 Often accompanied by the church's magnificent Fisk pipe organ, the St. George Choir leads the congregation in song during the 10:30 a.m.
 Sunday worship service and special seasonal liturgies.
 Membership is open to adults and teens.
-The adult St George Choir rehearsals are conducted from 7:00 to 9:00 p.m. on Thursday evenings September through May at the Church.
+The adult St George Choir rehearsals are conducted from 7:00 to 9:00 p.m. on Thursday evenings September through May at the Church in the Choir Room on the Lower Level.
 Questions: .
-For younger singers and musicians there is the Children's Choir (Pre-K through 5th grade), which rehearses on Sunday mornings at 10:30 as part of Sunday School.

 If you're an instrumentalist, vocal soloist or part of a small music group and would like to participate in the church's traditional music program, please contact our Music Director,

 Members of the church sign up to provide flowers to beautify our time of worship every Sunday.
 After services these flowers are often taken to the sick, home-bound, bereaved, newborn, or others with pastoral concerns.
-Volunteers are always needed after the 5:00pm service to help make arrangements and deliver the flowers.
-Contact the Church office 434-1781 for more information.
+If you are interested in being a part of this Guild of beauty and care, contact the Church office 434-1781 for more information.